Key Stage 3: Years 7 – 9

 This year serves as a GCSE preparation year.
 Students will be assessed using exam style assessment and will become familiar with the GCSE courses as a whole.
-Students will study an entire classic text, The Hound of the Baskervilles.
+Students will study pre-20th Century non-fiction and develop their transactional writing skills.
 They will also analyse poetry with a related theme, commenting on the use of language and structure; this will also involve comparing poems of different styles.
-Toward the end of the year students will begin the GCSE course and will focus on using 19th century textual extracts as a stimulus for creative writing.
-They will also study a modern play, An Inspector calls.
+Towards the end of the year students will study GCSE set texts, Macbeth and An Inspector Calls in preparation for their literature GCSE exam.

 The study of Geography in KS3 is designed to open students’ eyes to the wonder that is the world around us both abroad and at home.
 Alongside this, the curriculum also helps build the foundation knowledge and skills that will underpin GCSE level work if students choose to follow the geography option.
 Key cartographic and graphical skills will be learnt and practiced throughout all topics in KS3.

 Students will firstly learn the key skills to describe and interpret ‘Place’, these atlas and map skills will enable students to be adept at discussing location, patterns and place within other topics.
 Students will also study a mix of human and physical geography topics including; population & migration, rivers and a place study of Africa.